 Inclusion

-The Squaxin Island Tribe will not object to this project but they still have concerns related to it.
+The Squaxin Island Tribe will not object to this project but they still have concerns related to it which they want to have on the record.
 In particular, the tribe is concerned about the relationship between this project and stormwater provisions in the law.
+(The law says new development with PE wells must treat to the “extent practicable” – a term that comes from CWA stormwater rules, which suggests that the law is requiring new PE well development to meet stormwater requirements regardless of whether a permit is in effect.)
+They would like Ecology to include specific legal justification in the plan as to how they interpret the law to allow this as an offset.

 The Skokomish Tribe has the same concerns as the Squaxin Island Tribe and will not object to the project.